FileMaker 16’s Invisible Brilliance

 But if you need to both store and manipulate data, provide a flexible and creative user experience for your users, or have involved security and reporting requirements, you’ve gone beyond building a database to building an application.
 And while it takes some effort to see it, this is where the FileMaker 16 platform shines.

-Bottom Line -- How much does all this goodness cost?
+Pricing -- How much does all this goodness cost?
 It’s a simple question, but there isn’t a simple answer.

 With FileMaker 16, costs will vary roughly between $5 and $15 per user per month.
 There are at least half a dozen programs through which FileMaker can be purchased and whether your company’s monthly cost per user is closer to $5 or to $15 depends on many factors, including the number of licenses needed.
 And there are special programs available for educational users and non-profit organizations.